Contrastive Learning Is Spectral Clustering On Similarity Graph: Introduction

 However, directly comparing $\bfpi$ with $\bfK_\bfZ$ can be difficult, as there are too many edges in both graphs.
-Therefore, we define two Markov random fields (MRFs) based on $\bfpi$ and $\bfK_\bfZ$, and compare the MRFs instead.
-Indeed, each MRF introduces a probability distribution of unweighted directed subgraphs on $n$ objects~\citep{van2022probabilistic}, denoted as $\bfW_\bfX$ and $\bfW_\bfZ$ respectively.
-As a natural approximation to the ideal loss between $\bfpi$ and $\bfK_\bfZ$, we use the cross entropy loss between $\bfW_\bfX$ and $\bfW_\bfZ$.
-The surprising discovery of our paper is that the InfoNCE loss is equivalent to the cross entropy loss when each subgraph is restricted to have an out-degree of exactly one.
-Moreover, when $k$ is the Gaussian kernel, optimizing the cross entropy loss is equivalent to running spectral clustering on $\bfpi$.
-Combining the two observations, we conclude that using the InfoNCE loss is equivalent to running spectral clustering.
+Therefore, we define two Markov random fields (MRFs) based on $\bfpi$ and $\bfK_\bfZ$ and compare the MRFs instead.
+Each MRF introduces a probability distribution of unweighted directed subgraphs on $n$ objects~\citep{van2022probabilistic}, denoted as $\bfW_\bfX$ and $\bfW_\bfZ$ respectively.
+As a natural approximation to the ideal loss between $\bfpi$ and $\bfK_\bfZ$, we employ the cross-entropy loss between $\bfW_\bfX$ and $\bfW_\bfZ$.
+Our paper's surprising discovery is that the InfoNCE loss is equivalent to the cross-entropy loss when each subgraph is constrained to have an out-degree of exactly one.
+Furthermore, when $k$ is the Gaussian kernel, optimizing the cross-entropy loss corresponds to executing spectral clustering on $\bfpi$.
+By combining these two observations, we conclude that employing the InfoNCE loss is equivalent to performing spectral clustering.

-Our characterization of contrastive learning depends on two key factors: the augmentation step that defines a similarity graph, and the InfoNCE loss that measures the distance between two MRFs.
-Therefore, any other models with these two factors can be analyzed similarly.
-In particular, the CLIP~\citep{radford2021learning} model for multi-modal learning belongs to this paradigm.
-Using the same framework, we prove a representation theorem for CLIP, showing that it runs spectral clustering on the bipartite graph induced by the paired training data.
+Our characterization of contrastive learning hinges on two crucial factors: the augmentation step that defines a similarity graph, and the InfoNCE loss that measures the distance between two MRFs.
+Consequently, any other models incorporating these two factors can be similarly analyzed.
+Notably, the CLIP~\citep{radford2021learning} model for multi-modal learning fits within this paradigm.
+Utilizing the same framework, we establish a representation theorem for CLIP, demonstrating that it performs spectral clustering on the bipartite graph induced by the paired training data.

 Is it possible to improve the InfoNCE loss by using a different kernel?
 Based on the maximum entropy principle, we demonstrate that the exponential kernels are the natural choices for capturing the local similarity structure for contrastive learning.
-Moreover, they are also good candidates in terms of expressive power.
 Empirically, we observe that taking the mixture of Gaussian and Laplacian kernels, which maintain the aforementioned properties, can achieve better performance than the Gaussian kernel on several benchmark vision datasets.